 In other words, there’s no good reason NOT to say thank you in a professional setting!
 If you have a reason to show gratitude, go for it.

-Still, actually putting together a professional thank you letter can feel like a challenge, even when you know the benefits of sharing these messages.
+Still, actually putting together a professional thank you letter can feel like a challenge; it is extremely different from writing a farewell message for a colleague.
 You’ll want to carefully consider tone and presentation when you communicate in a professional setting.
 Here are a few ways to make your thank you note more professional:

 Here are some steps to follow when you’re writing a professional thank you letter: